Welcome to the Wong Group

 We are particular interested in phase stabilities, and phase transitions of bulk fluids and confined fluids at high stress and high temperature conditions.
 One of such complex fluids in extreme condition is lubricant in a tribological contact.
 Our work allows various information such as lubricant structures and viscosity, phase transition, aggregation, adsorption, and self-assembly of additives, lubricant flow to be obtained.
 When combined with mechanical testing snd film thickness measurements, the molecular origins of mechanical responses of lubricated system is established.

-PhD opportunities for computation of polymeric additive/complex fluids
+PhD opportunities in additive/complex fluids

 PhD opportunity on smart additives, funded by EPSRC and the industry.